-5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows :-
+5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows:-

-Colonel Commandant Crown and three stars.
+Colonel Crown and three stars.

+Commandant

-Colonel 2nd Commandant
+Colonel 2nd Crown with two stars below.

+Commandant

-Lieut.-Colonel ...
-Crown with two stars below.
-Crown with one star below.
+Lieut.-Colonel Crown with one star below.

 Major Crown.

 Captain Three stars.

-Two stars.
+Lieutenant Two stars.

-Lieutenant
+2nd Lieutenant

-2nd Lieutenant, 2nd Lieutenants One star.
+2nd Lieutenants on probation, and Commiss- ioned Officers from Warrant Rank One star.

-on probation, on probation,

-and and Commiss-

-Commissioned Officers ioned Officers

-from Warrant from Warrant

-Rank

 Warrant Officers ...
 No badges of rank.

-Badges of Rank.
-Size.
+Badges of rank to be $\frac{1}{2}$ in.

-Full Dress Cloth Tunic Full size.
-Other garments $\frac{1}{2}$ Inch.
-X

-6. COLONEL COMMANDANT AND SECOND COMMANDANT.
+6. COLONELS COMMANDANT AND SECOND COMMANDANT.

 Cocked Hat and Plume ...
-As described in Dress Regulations for the Army (1911), pages 27 & 28.
+As described in

 Trousers and Pantaloons ...
+Dress Regulations for the

 Boots ...
+Army (1911),

-Sash ...
+Sash ... pages 27, 28.

 Sword and Scabbard ...
-Regimental Pattern.

 Sword Belt, Slings and Knot ...

 Tunic ...
+Patterns now in possession

-Greatcoat ...
+Greatcoat ... of Officers to be worn on

+the specified occasions pending

+further instructions.